Music (MUSI) 285

 MUSI 285 is not available for challenge.

-MUSI 285 and MUSI 286 survey the history of North American popular music from the ragtime era to the end of the 1960s.
+MUSI 285 surveys the history of North American popular music from the ragtime era to the end of the 1960s.
 This course concentrates on the period between the two world wars and takes the story of popular music up to the swing era of the late 1930s.
 MUSI 285 examines the evolution of musical styles and places such musical forms as blues, jazz, and hillbilly music in their social contexts.

 - Unit 1: The Sources of Blues and Jazz